EdithYounes/ASD_Gene_Analysis/README.md

 ![Summary Figure](figures/summary_figure_all_panels.png)
 *Summary figure combining PCA, top gene heatmap, volcano plot, and feature importance.*

+## Background

+Autism Spectrum Disorder (ASD) is a complex neurodevelopmental condition characterized by social communication differences and restricted or repetitive behaviors.
+Increasing evidence suggests that **gene expression dysregulation plays an important role in ASD pathology**.

+High-throughput gene expression technologies such as **microarrays and RNA sequencing** allow researchers to measure the expression levels of thousands of genes simultaneously.

 ## Quick Highlights

 - Analyzed **microarray gene expression data** from the GEO dataset **GSE18123** to study autism spectrum disorder (ASD).